Mountain Meadows, Utah, USA

 IN MEMORIAM "In the valley below between September 7 and 11, 1857, a company of more than 120 Arkansas emigrants led by Capt.
 John T. Baker and Capt.
 Alexander Fancher was attacked while en route to California.
 This event is known as the Mountain Meadows Massacre."
 This memorial erected September 1990 by the State of Utah and the families of those involved and those who died.

 George Washington Baker was the oldest son of John Twitty Baker and Mary A. Ashby, born abt.
 1830 in Jackson County, Alabama.
 When gold was discovered in California, he is said to have spent time in Columbia and Sonora in Tuolumne County, and Stockton, in San Joaquin County, before returning home to Carroll County, Arkansas around 1850.
 (His younger brother John Henry Baker was said to have gone to California with George W. Baker on that trip, although John H. Baker would only have been around 15 years old at the time.)
-After his return, he married Minerva Ann Beller the daughter of my 4th great-grandparents William C. Beller and Martha Lovina Wilburn, and they resided next to George W. Baker's parents in Crooked Creek Township.
+After his return, he married Minerva Ann Beller the daughter of "my 4th great-grandparents William Campbell Beller and Martha Lovina Wilburn", and they resided next to George W. Baker's parents in Crooked Creek Township.

 Depositions regarding the livestock and possessions that George W. Baker had when he departed from Carroll County were given by his brother John Henry Baker, (whose wife Sarah Elizabeth (Deshazo) Baker was the brother of Mountain Meadows Massacre victim Allen P. Deshazo), Minerva Ann (Beller) Baker's brothers, William C. Beller and Irvin T. Beller, and Minerva Ann's brother-in-law Joseph Benjamin Baines.
 Before leaving for California, Baines had paid George W. Baker $700 in cash, as guardian of Melissa Ann Beller.
 George W. Baker also had two hired hands with him.
+Melissa Ann Beller BIRTH 1843 • Carroll, Arkansas, USA DEATH 11 SEPTEMBER 1857 • Mountain Meadows, Washington, Utah, the USA, my 4th great-aunt

 If his daughter Sarah Frances' account is accurate, George Washington Baker appears to have died in the initial surprise attack on 7 September 1857.
 Her account says her sister, Martha Elizabeth, told her she had been sitting on her father's lap, and the bullet that killed him nicked Sarah's ear.
 He would then probably have been among the ten men killed during the five-day siege that the Arkansas Emigrants buried somewhere within the circled wagons of the encampment (located west of the 1999 Monument in the valley).
 George Washington Baker was 27 years old when he died.
 His wife, Minerva Ann (Beller) Baker, and their oldest child, Mary Lovina Baker, also died in the Mountain Meadows Massacre, along with his father, John Twitty Baker, his brother Abel Baker, his sister Sarah C. (Baker) Mitchell, his brother-in-law Charles Roark Mitchell, and his nephew John Mitchell.
 George Washington Baker's three youngest children, Martha Elizabeth "Betty" Baker, born 7 March 1852, Sarah Frances "Sally" Baker, born 20 November 1854, and William Twitty "Billy" Baker, born 15 November 1856, survived the Massacre and were returned to their paternal grandmother, Mary A. (Ashby) Baker, in 1859.